GovernmentofKolechia/K-Engrave/README.md

 cd build

+4. CLEAR THE PREVIOUS BUILD FILES.

+rm -rf * // EXECUTE THIS INSIDE THE BUILD FILE

+5. MAKE YOUR OWN CONFIGURATION FOR "MAKE"

+cmake ..

-4. Execute the "make" command to build K-Engrave
+6. Execute the "make" command to build K-Engrave
-5. Execute the command to open the app!
+7. Execute the command to open the app!

 ./kengrave